-- The newborn skin is unable to adjust to envioromental heat or cold.
+- The newborn skin is unable to adjust to enviromental heat or cold.
 When a baby is exposed to the cold, the flow of blood in the skin becomes irregular.
 This is often accompanied by uneven flow of blood to the hands and feet.
-So it is not uncommon for newborn babies to have a bluish colouration to these parts of the extremities (acrocyanosis).
+So it is not uncommon for newborn babies to have a bluish coloration to these parts of the extremities (acrocyanosis).

 - This is normal and generally resolves after 2-3 weeks.
 If it does not resolve by then, please see a doctor to check for genetic disorders.